 Convinced yet?
 Book your flight!
 Many airlines connect the island to Italian and European cities, so the best way to find cheap flights to Sardinia is to compare them.
 Through the Skyscanner website, you can compare the prices of the different airlines and even set up an email notification for the destination you want to travel to.

 If you are already in Italy, you might want to reach Sardinia via ferry.
 This is possible from several cities such as Rome (Civitavecchia port), Genoa, Naples, or even from Marseille and Nice in France and Barcelona in Spain.

-If you are a daring type of traveller, you will love Intrepid Travel’s Sardinia and Corsica Sailing Adventure that will take you island-hopping and sail on crystal clear waters, snorkel around hidden coves and discover every day a new place, from sandy beaches to natural parks.
+The daring traveller in you will love Intrepid Travel’s Sardinia and Corsica Sailing Adventure.
+It will take you island-hopping and sailing on crystal clear waters, snorkelling around hidden coves and discovering every day a new place, from sandy beaches to natural parks.

-⇒ If you are planning a longer trip to Italy to explore also other regions, check out our 2-week Italy itinerary for some suggestions
+READ MORE: If you are planning a longer trip to Italy to explore also other regions, check out our 2-week Italy itinerary for some suggestions.